Anonymousauthor-2024/Supplementary-documentation/Interview Protocol.md

 - Do you know about dangerous interactions between substances?
 Examples?
 How do you know that?
 - Do you know how to dose properly?
 How?
 Example?
 - How does your approach to drugs now differ from your earlier approach?
 Examples?
 - What info on a substance do you keep in your head?
 Example (Duration of acute effect, Cumulative Dose)?
 Why do you want to know?
-What do you remember about the substances you frequently use?
+- What does privacy mean to you as a recreational drug user?
+How do you define privacy?
+- Have you ever had an experience where your privacy was compromised?
+How?

 # IT Interactions